 The tent is made of anti-tear 210T patterned polyester (known to perform better than nylon).
 It has a waterproof rating of PU2000mm and can resist strong wind and rain.

 The tent is also ultralight and compact, with 3.4 lbs.
 The package is small enough to bind to your backpack.
 It also has a quick setup in 10 minutes.
-The tent comes with 15 pegs, eight ropes, one storage bag, one accessories bag, and one pole.
+The tent has 15 pegs, eight ropes, one storage bag, an accessories bag, and a pole.
 Unfortunately, there is no stovepipe included.